danilop/yas3fs/README.md

       --cache-disk-size=N  max size of the disk cache in MB (default is 10240 MB) --cache-path=PATH    local path to use for disk cache (default is '/tmp/yas3fs/BUCKET/PATH')
-      --cache-on-disk=N    use disk (instead of memory) cache for files greather than the given size in MB (default is 100 MB) --cache-check=N      interval between cache memory checks in seconds (default is 10 seconds)
+      --cache-on-disk=N    use disk (instead of memory) cache for files greater than the given size in MB (default is 100 MB) --cache-check=N      interval between cache memory checks in seconds (default is 10 seconds)